Reperfusion injury: Therapeutic hypothermia

-However, the therapeutic effect of hypothermia does not confine itself to metabolism and membrane stability.
-Another school of thought focuses on hypothermia's ability to prevent the injuries that occur after circulation returns to the brain, or what is termed reperfusion injuries.
-In fact an individual suffering from an ischemic insult continues suffering injuries well after circulation is restored.
-In rats it has been shown that neurons often die a full 24 hours after blood flow returns.
+The therapeutic effect of hypothermia is not confined to metabolism and membrane stability.
+Hypothermia can also prevent the injuries that occur after circulation returns to the brain, or what is termed reperfusion injuries.
+In fact, an individual suffering from an ischemic insult continues suffering injuries well after circulation is restored.
+In rats, it has been shown that neurons often die a full 24 hours after blood flow returns.
 Some theorize that this delayed reaction derives from the various inflammatory immune responses that occur during reperfusion.
 These inflammatory responses cause intracranial pressure, pressure which leads to cell injury and in some situations cell death.
 Hypothermia has been shown to help moderate intracranial pressure and therefore to minimize the harmful effect of a patient's inflammatory immune responses during reperfusion.
 Beyond this, reperfusion also increases free radical production.
 Hypothermia too has been shown to minimize a patient's production of deadly free radicals during reperfusion.
 Many now suspect it is because hypothermia reduces both intracranial pressure and free radical production that hypothermia improves patient outcome following a blockage of blood flow to the brain.

+Remote ischemic conditioning

+Causing repeated, temporary cessation of blood flow to a limb to create ischemia (lack of oxygen and glucose) in the tissue appears to protect against ischemic and reperfusion injury in animals.
+Although noted to have some benefits in experimental models in animals, this is still an experimental procedure in humans and initial evidence from small studies have not been replicated in larger clinical trials.
+Successive clinical trials have failed to identify evidence supporting a protective role in humans as of 2015.
+Two large human studies completed in 2023 had re-ignited interest in this technique with positive results.

+Edaravone

+Edaravone is approved as an adjuvant treatment for stroke in Japan.
+It appears to improve outcomes when added to reperfusion therapy.
+It is known to reduce reperfusion injury in animal models and presumably it also helps human patients by reducing reperfusion injury.
+It can be taken intravenously or by mouth.

+Edaravone is combined with dextro-borneol (dexborneol) in edaravone/dexborneol, a drug approved in China for stroke.
+It is approved in intravenous (2021) and sublingual (2025) forms.
+The intravenous combination was approved on the basis of trials showing it to be superior to edavarone alone.